p4lang/bf-p4c/bf-p4c/phv/slicing/README.md

 This strategy is simple.
 If we find a super cluster whose slice lists are all in the result list, we check whether this cluster is well-formed.

+### Same container group constraint
+For slices of a field with `same_container_group` constraint, all those slices will end up in a same supercluster, so they share same aftersplit constraints just slices in a rotation cluster.
+AfterSplitConstraint of any fieldslice will be propagated to all other slices of the same field.

 ## Enhancement 3: Metadata list
 The above discussion assumes that the size of a slice list must be one of the 8, 16, or 32.
 In this enhancement, we introduce a new type of list, whose size is not subject to this constraint.